Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 Plaka and Anafiotika: Getting Wonderfully Lost

 Plaka is the oldest neighborhood in Athens, and wandering through its narrow, bougainvillea-draped streets was one of the highlights of our trip.
 It feels like stepping into a Greek island village right in the middle of a major city.
-The streets are pedestrianized (a huge relief with kids), lined with tiny shops, tavernas with outdoor seating, and cats everywhere.
-My daughter counted seventeen cats in one afternoon, and I am fairly sure she missed some.
+The streets are pedestrianized (a huge relief with a kid), lined with tiny shops, tavernas with outdoor seating, and cats everywhere.
+Lila counted seventeen cats in one afternoon, and I'm fairly sure she missed some.

 But the real hidden treasure is Anafiotika, a tiny neighborhood clinging to the northeast slope of the Acropolis hill.
-It was built in the 19th century by workers from the island of Anafi, and they built it to look exactly like their island home -- whitewashed houses with blue doors, narrow staircases, and explosions of potted flowers on every step.
-It feels like you have been transported to Santorini, except you are still a five-minute walk from the Acropolis.
-My kids treated it like a giant maze, running ahead to discover each new twist in the path and then reporting back on what they found.
+It was built in the 19th century by workers from the island of Anafi, and they built it to look exactly like their island home.
+Whitewashed houses with blue doors, narrow staircases, explosions of potted flowers on every step.
+It feels like you've been transported to Santorini, except you're still a five-minute walk from the Acropolis.
+Lila treated it like a giant maze, running ahead to discover each new twist in the path and then reporting back on what she found.

 Monastiraki Flea Market: Treasure Hunting with Kids

 Every Sunday morning, Monastiraki Square and the surrounding streets transform into a massive open-air market.
 Even on weekdays, the permanent shops along Ifestou Street sell everything from handmade leather sandals to vintage maps to worry beads.
-My kids loved browsing the stalls, and we found some genuinely wonderful souvenirs -- a small bronze replica of an ancient Greek helmet for my son, hand-painted ceramic coasters, and olive oil soap in every scent imaginable.
+Lila loved browsing the stalls, and we found some genuinely wonderful souvenirs.
+A small bronze replica of an ancient Greek helmet, hand-painted ceramic coasters, and olive oil soap in every scent imaginable.

 The square itself is a great people-watching spot, with the Acropolis looming above and the old Tzistarakis Mosque (now a ceramics museum) on one side.
 Street musicians often play in the evenings, and there are several excellent souvlaki spots within stumbling distance.